centria/databases/docs/part2.md

 # Basic commands

-Nesxt we will familiarize ourselves with the basic SQL commands.
+Next we will familiarize ourselves with the basic SQL commands.
 With these commands we add, search, change and delete contents from the database.
 Usually the combination of these commands are known with other names, however. **C**reate, **R**ead, **U**pdate and **D**elete, or **CRUD**, forms the basic functionality of database usage, especially in documentation.

 ## Creating a table